aalzanki/PullToAnimate/README.md

 	var dolphin : UIImageView!

-and add the following lines to the end of your `viewDidLoad`:

-Add this method to load the image and display it:
+Add this method to your `CoolViewController` class to load the image and display it:

 	func setupDolphin() {
         let dolphinImage = UIImage(named: "dolphin")!